 - Production of thyroid hormone requires the thyroid gland to have sufficient amounts of iodine, which is provided solely by dietary intake.

 - This diet is a limited iodine food, which can be used to control thyroid hormone production.

-- It can take an average from 4-12 weeks for the thyroid hormone to return to normal.
+- It can take an average of 4-12 weeks for the thyroid hormone to return to normal.

 - Methimazole- inhibits the synthesis of T4 and T3.

-- Side effects of medication: anorexia, vomiting, lethargy, hematologic abnormalities.
+- Side effects of the medication: anorexia, vomiting, lethargy, hematologic abnormalities.

 Radioactive iodine therapy (I131):

-- Goal of therapy is to restore normal thyroid condition by administering a single dose of radiation without producing hypothyroidism (underactive thyroid).
+- The goal of therapy is to restore normal thyroid condition by administering a single dose of radiation without producing hypothyroidism (underactive thyroid).

 - Prior to treatment need to screen the patient for heart and renal (kidney) disease.